TheOgKing/Vineyard-Expanded-and-Enhanced/README.md

 # Vineyard Expanded and Enhanced

-This extension started as a basic extension created by kendalgotto which i loved and then wanted to add sruff onto it so it has become so much more the rest of the extension waa developed by me [reddit:u/XxIIIBanIIIxX](https://www.reddit.com/user/XxIIIBanIIIxX).
+This extension started as a basic extension created by **KendallGoto** which i loved and then wanted to add sruff onto it so it has become so much more the rest of the extension waa developed by me [reddit:u/XxIIIBanIIIxX](https://www.reddit.com/user/XxIIIBanIIIxX).

 Free for personal use.
 Not meant to be sold.